mangushev/mtad-tf/README.md

 5. Use my another repository EVT_POT to calculate threshold.
 RMS_loss.csv is an input for that

 6. Use notebook to see RMS_loss.csv, initial threshold and anomaly threshold.
 Adjust those values in the notebook

+Anomaly Evaluation

+I do not use Estimator EVAL to do this since I use an adjustment procedure.
+I use this same simple omnianomaly approach.
+If we predicted anomaly and it is within some anomaly segment, whole segment becomes correctly predicted.
+I do not use a prediction latency (delta) value as in some other papers.
+Also, I think practically, if we flagged anomaly earlier compare to actual anomaly label, it could be considered hit maybe using some delta as well.
+I did not do this way here.
+Please see samples folder for evaluations for machine dataset 1-1, 1-2 and 1-3

+python training.py --action=PREDICT --test_file=gs://anomaly_detection/mtad_tf/data/test/machine-1-1.tfrecords --output_dir=gs://anomaly_detection/mtad_tf/output/machine-1-1 --threshold=1.5547085 --prediction_task=EVALUATE

+Anomaly Prediction

+This command creates Anomaly.csv in the local folder.
+You must provide threshold value

+python training.py --action=PREDICT --test_file=gs://anomaly_detection/mtad_tf/data/test/machine-1-1.tfrecords --output_dir=gs://anomaly_detection/mtad_tf/output/machine-1-1 --threshold=1.5547085